validatedpatterns/gitea-chart/README.md

 Regardless of the used container image the `signing` object allows to specify a private gpg key.
-Either using the `signing.privateKey` to define the key inline, or refer to an existing secret containing the key data by using `signing.existingKey`.
+Either using the `signing.privateKey` to define the key inline, or refer to an existing secret containing the key data by using `signing.existingSecret`.

 ```yaml
 apiVersion: v1